petyapetr/slaaava.com/content/blogroll.md

 # Blogroll

-A collection of websites and newsletters from people, whom I admire and read regularly.
+A collection of websites and newsletters from people whom I admire and read regularly.

 ## Design